What is trauma-informed massage therapy?

 Summary: Trauma-informed massage therapy is an approach to practice and not a massage technique.
 It’s built upon four principles: trauma awareness, safety and trust, collaborative choice and connection, and strength-based skill-building.
 Registered Massage Therapists working in this area don’t have to be experts in trauma, but can respond appropriately to various situations that may arise and reduce the chances of causing additional harm.
 Strategies for healthcare practitioners to deepen their understanding of Trauma Informed Practice are shared in this article.

 “I was in a car accident last year.
 I felt a bit anxious about going for a massage but I wanted to give it a try.
 Finding a Trauma Informed RMT made a world of difference.
 My RMT worked with me to find ways I could feel comfortable and relaxed.
 They asked me about my boundaries and preferences and told me it was okay if those changed from day to day.
-I came to really enjoy my massage appointments!”
+I came to really enjoy my massage appointments!” - Patient at Intent Health

 What is a trauma-informed approach to massage therapy?